Best Travel Insurance for Seniors

 And for travelers age 70 or older, additional medical maximums are available.

 Benefits of Overseas Travel Medical Insurance for Seniors?

-Travel Insurance Requirements if You Are 65 or Older
+Coverage with Travel Insurance if You Are Over 65

 - Emergency Evacuation

 - Trip Interruption or Delays

 - Accidental Death Coverage

 How to Compare, and Buy, the Right Plan

 Most travel insurance companies provide basic, sometimes limited, plans for seniors or simply cover them under their regular plans.
 It’s important to check which age bracket you fall under for certain plans as age is a significant factor in determining premiums.
 Additionally, you will need to confirm that your travel insurance plan covers the countries where you will be traveling.
 Some travel insurance companies offer reduced maximums or higher deductibles – an important thing to keep in mind.
 You’ll need to know the three basic types of travel insurance: emergency medical coverage, trip cancellation insurance, and 24-hour telephone assistance.
 We recommend you use a comparison above to review senior insurance plans and get a quote using the links above.
 Make sure you compare possible plans side-by-side to get the best deal for you.
 Buying senior travel insurance can be time-consuming, but does not have to be stressful.

 Our recommended Travel Medical Plans for Older Travelers: